Creamy Spinach Gratin

 All I can say is this recipe is special.
-Even all my guests thought it was a wonderful tasting spinach dish.
+Even all my guests thought it was a wonderfully tasting spinach dish.
 While this dish does have several steps it’s not overly difficult.
 The hardest thing is squeezing out all the water from the spinach.
 No kidding.

 Creamy Spinach Gratin would be a great casserole for the holidays.
 You can do as I did and make it up in advance, refrigerate it, and then bake it later in the day when you’re ready to cook everything.
 I’m sure you could also heat it up in the crockpot if your oven is too full of other things.